- How is pancreatic cancer treated?

-For more information on pain and what can be done about it, see our document Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+For more information on pain and what can be done about it, see our document Guide to Controlling Cancer Pain.
 A list of some other documents on this topic can be found in the “Additional resources for pancreatic cancer” section.

 Last Medical Review: 06/11/2014